eshwar7565/eshwar7565/README.md

 ### Hi there 👋

-- 🔭 I’m currently learning Machine Learning.
+- 🔭 I’m currently working on Machine Learning.
 - 💬Frequently involved in Competitive Programming contests.
 - 🌱 Sound Knowledge in Data Structures and Algorithms
 - 👋  Languages - C++,Python.